Effective algebraic integration in bounded genus: Foliations with rational first integrals

 If instead a very general member is of adjoint general type then we will argue as in the proof of Theorem \ref{T:non accumulation} to obtain a non-empty Zariski open subset of $T$ such that every foliation parametrized by this subset is of adjoint general type.

-Proposition \ref{P:Seidenberg} allow us to assume the existence of a non-empty Zariski open subset $U_0 \subset T$ that for a very general (i.e. outside a countable union of Zariski closed subsets) $t \in U_0$, the foliation $\FF_t$ has canonical singularities.
-Since $\mathbb C$ is uncountable we also know that there exists $n, m>0$ and an open subset $U_1 \subset T$ such that for every $t \in U_1$, the linear $|{{K_{\FF}}_t}^{\otimes m} \otimes {{N^*_\FF}_t}^{\otimes n}|$ defines a rational map with two dimensional image.
+Proposition \ref{P:Seidenberg} allows us to assume the existence of a non-empty Zariski open subset $U_0 \subset T$ that for a very general $t \in U_0$, the foliation $\FF_t$ has canonical singularities.
+Since $\mathbb C$ is uncountable we also know that there exists $n, m>0$ and an open subset $U_1 \subset T$ such that for every $t \in U_1$, the linear system $|{{K_{\FF}}_t}^{\otimes m} \otimes {{N^*_\FF}_t}^{\otimes n}|$ defines a rational map with two dimensional image.
 Notice that there may exist foliations in $U_0 \cap U_1$ which are not of adjoint general type because of the presence of non-canonical singularities.
 To remedy this we take $\varepsilon >0$ sufficiently small in order to obtain from Lemma \ref{L:epsilon open} a non-empty Zariski open $U_2\subset T$ such that $\FF_t$ has $\varepsilon$-canonical singularities.
 Every foliation parametrized by non-empty Zariski open $U=U_0 \cap U_1 \cap U_2$ is of adjoint general type.

 Propositions \ref{P:nonisotrivial} and \ref{P:isotrivial} imply that the Zariski closure in $T$ of $\Sigma_g \cap U$ corresponds to foliations with rational first integrals.
 The Theorem follows by Noetherian induction.